 But what do you do if none of these reasons apply to you?

 A lease is difficult to break because it is a legally enforceable contract.
 A lease agreement obligates the renter to pay a fixed rent for the number of months specified in the terms of the agreement.
 The fixed rent is divided by the number of months and is payable in monthly rent payments.
 Therefore, when a tenant breaks a lease, the tenant is still responsible for payment on the remainder of the lease.

 There are some things, however, that can reduce the amount of money you owe to your landlord.
 Your landlord or you may find someone else to rent the property, or you can try to negotiate a lease buyout.

 In most states, a landlord must, through reasonable efforts, mitigate the damages by attempting to rerent the property after a tenant breaks a lease.
 If the tenant is still living in the rental unit, it is best for them to welcome requests from the landlord to show the property to prospective tenants.
 The landlord, however, does not have to rent to unqualified tenants or rent the property at below the fair market value.

 If the landlord does not attempt to find a new renter but chooses to sue the tenant instead, most courts will not award a landlord the entire balance left on the lease.
 Instead, they will make a determination of when the landlord would reasonably have been able to rent the property.
 The tenant will be responsible for paying damages for the time between the termination date and the re-rental date determined by the court.

 If the landlord re-rents the property, the tenant is only responsible for paying for the time the rental was vacant.

 A tenant may offer the landlord a lease buyout.
-Buying out a lease simply means paying the landlord money in exchange for an agreement to release the tenant from the lease early.
-For example, a tenant may pay a month's rent in exchange for the landlord's agreement.
+Buying out a lease simply means paying the landlord money in return for an agreement to release the tenant from the lease early.
+For example, a tenant may pay a month's rent or allow the landlord to keep the security deposit in exchange for the landlord's agreement.